openaicellular/ric-plt-a1/docs/developer-guide.rst

 Version bumping RMR
 -------------------

-As of 2020/02/13, A1 (Dockerfile), Dockerfile-Unit-Test,  and all three integration test receivers use a base image from o-ran-sc.
+As of 2020/02/13, A1 (Dockerfile), Dockerfile-Unit-Test, and all three integration test receivers use an Alpine base image and install RMR from a base builder image.
+Must update and rebuild all 5 containers in the A1 repo (or just A1 itself for prod usage).

-The rmr version is in that base image.
+In addition these items in this repo must be kept in sync:
-When version changes are made in that image, rebuilding those 5 containers in the A1 repo will pick it up (or just A1 itself for prod usage).
+* ``rmr-version.yaml`` controls what rmr gets installed for unit testing in Jenkins

-However, there are two items in this repo that must be kept in sync:  ``rmr-version.yaml``, which  controls what rmr gets installed for unit testing in Jenkins, and ``integration_tests/install_rmr.sh`` which is a useful script for a variety of local testing.
+* ``integration_tests/install_rmr.sh`` is a useful script for a variety of local testing.

 Version bumping Python
 ----------------------